VDA5050/VDA5050/VDA5050_EN.md

 	]
 }
 ```
 >Figure 6 Pseudocode of an order update.
-Please look out for the change of the "orderUpdateId"
+Note the change of the `orderUpdateId`.

-This also aids in the event that an orderUpdate goes missing (because of unreliable wireless network).
+This also aids in the event that an order update is lost (e.g., due to an unreliable wireless network).
-The AGV can always check that the last known base node has the same nodeId (and nodeSequenceId, more on that later) as the first new base node.
+The AGV can always check that the last known base node has the same `nodeId` (and `nodeSequenceId`, more on that later) as the first new base node.

 Also note that node g is the only base node that is sent again.
 Since the base cannot be changed, a retransmission of nodes f and d is not valid.